anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: You are never given a wish without also being given the power to make it come true.
-You may have to work for it, however.
+Quote: Work while you have the light.
+You are responsible for the talent that has been entrusted to you.

-By: Richard Bach
+By: Henri-Frédéric Amiel